luismsgomes/qtlm/doc/ReadMe.md

 the remote lxsuite service.

-Furthermore, uncommited changes to the `$QTLM_ROOT` and `$TMT_ROOT` repositories are also saved in the form of a unified diff (`qtleap.diff` and `tectomt.diff`), allowing us to recover the current source code in full extent.
+Furthermore, uncommited changes to the `$QTLM_ROOT` and `$TMT_ROOT` repositories are also saved in the form of a unified diff (`qtlm.diff` and `tectomt.diff`), allowing us to recover the current source code in full extent.

 *WARNING*: only files already tracked by mercurial and SVN will be included in